gonaumov/2b-boilerplate/README.md

  memory and performance issues.
 For making http requests I am using [**node-fetch**](https://www.npmjs.com/package/node-fetch).
  Unfortunately, I had to install version 2 because newer versions do not support require. node-fetch was converted to be an ESM only package in version 3.0.0-beta.They recommended us to stay on v2 which is built with CommonJS.
 I decided to use this one, otherwise I would have wasted a lot more time.
 If necessary, I can think of a better solution.
- After calculation we get exchange rates from cryptocompare only for the token types which we need, and we do one request only.
+ After calculation, we get exchange rates from cryptocompare only for the token types which we need, and we do one request only.
 For csv parsing I would use library like [**csv-parse**](https://www.npmjs.com/package/csv-parse) but I believe this would be not good for such task.
 Before you run the code you need to execute
  ```